tamu-edu/ros_odrive/README.md

 uint16 endpoint_id
 uint32 data_type_specifier
 bool bool_value
-float32 float32_value
+float32 float_value
-int32 int32_value
-uint64 uint64_value
+uint64 uint_value
-uint32 uint32_value
-uint16 uint16_value
-uint8 uint8_value
 \-\-\-
 uint8 opcode
 uint16 endpoint_id
 bool bool_value
-float32 float32_value
+float32 float_value
-int32 int32_value
-uint64 uint64_value
+uint64 uint_value
-uint32 uint32_value
-uint16 uint16_value
-uint8 uint8_value

 This is a service that will be sent to the Odrive and the Odrive will send a response back to the client.